clock Average Read Time: 5 Mins

 Article Content

-Testosterone may not immediately come to mind when considering hormone replacement therapy for women.
 Estrogen and progesterone are the primary sex hormones in women, whereas testosterone is the primary sex hormone in men.
-That being said, testosterone is also produced in the female body, and it plays an important role in women’s health and well-being.
+However, the female body also produces testosterone, which plays a vital role in women’s health and well-being.

-Testosterone is mainly produced in the ovaries, and levels peak when women are in their 20s.
-On average, testosterone levels decrease by approximately 50% by age 50.
-When women have both ovaries surgically removed via a procedure called oophorectomy, levels drop precipitously.
+In women, testosterone is mainly produced by the ovaries, with levels peaking during their 20s and then decreasing by approximately 50% as menopause approaches.(2) When women have both ovaries surgically removed via a procedure called oophorectomy, levels drop precipitously.
 Because testosterone has many important functions in female physiology, those functions can suffer when testosterone decreases.

-The following are some of the areas in which testosterone plays a key role in the female body:
+Some of the areas where testosterone plays a key role include the following:(3)(4)(5)

 • Libido, sexual response, orgasm, and overall sexual satisfaction